amoeba/TownCrier/README.md

 ![](docs/discord-webhook-example.png)

 A webhook plugin for Decal.
 Send ingame events (such as dying) to a webhook (such as a Discord channel).
+TownCrier can also send webhooks on timed intervals (e.g., sending your unassigned XP every hour).

 ## What is a webhook?